ICMGA Officers Events News Indian Creek

 ICMGA Bylaws

 NOTE: We have added sprinkler-head relief guidelines (see Bylaws), along with a new local rule for the in-course safety fences on the 16th hole.
 As related to the safety fences, while these have always been deemed as 'immovable obstructions', we have expanded relief.
-These safety fences are located in three different areas at the 16th hole: The first two are located around the 17th tee box area, and the next runs along the path used when driving from the 16th green to the 17th tee box.
+These safety fences are located in couple different areas along the left side of the 16th hole: The first is located around the 17th tee box area, and the other runs along the cart path used when driving from the 16th green to the 17th tee box.
 A free ball drop is now permitted if your group determines that the player's ball enter the ivy and cannot be found.
 The player can drop without penalty within one club length (this would include swing relief from the fence first), no nearer the hole.
 However, it does not allow for 'line-of-sight.
-If a protection fence is still in your line-of-sight after taking relief, then you must play around it.
+If for instance a protection fence is still in your line-of-sight after taking relief, then you must play on either around or over.

 If you have general questions on the interpretation of any of our local rules, please contact an ICMGA officer or a club representative.
 Additionally if you have any questions regarding your handicap, or have issues posting scores, please contact the Handicap Chairman.